|

 with observed varieties in colour and coat

-design, as well as with the size of white
+design, as well as with the extension of white

 markings.
 The chart 1 contains the statistical